gpossst/gpossst/README.md

 - ⚡ Fun fact: ...
 -->

+## About
-My name is Garrett Post.
+My name is Garrett!
 I'm a Computer Science and Fintech student at Virginia Tech.

 After school, I'd like to pursue a career in software development because I really enjoy building things that people actually use.
 Currently, I build things on the side whenever I have a need that I can't find a solution for.